syahranir/Dekstop_Laundry/README.md

 # Dekstop_Laundry
-LaundryKita is dekstop application to help the laundry attendant to efficiently manage customer data, track orders, and generate invoices
+LaundryKita is dekstop application to help the laundry attendant to efficiently manage customer data, track orders, and generate invoices.
+Developed using a user-friendly interface, the software also supports customer database management, allowing for easy access to customer history and preferences.
+Ideal for small to medium-sized laundry businesses, this application improves service efficiency, reduces errors, and enhances overall business operations.